Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 I'm going to break this diary entry here, as I'm eager to continue writing more code and further develop these systems.

 I feel like I'm making significant progress, and I'm almost at a point where I'll consider this project complete, for now.

+I've continued working on the enemy system, and now the enemies are capable of movement.

+Specifically, if markers are placed in a square or rectangular pattern, the enemies will move to each marker in sequence.

+They will then loop around the pattern, continuously moving from one marker to the next.

+This creates a basic patrol or movement pattern for the enemies.

+I've also started implementing collision detection between the player and the enemies.

+Now, if the player collides with an enemy, the player will take damage.

+This establishes a fundamental element of risk and consequence in the gameplay.

+I'm currently working on how the player can defeat the enemies.

+My focus is on implementing the core mechanics for combat and projectiles.

+This will allow the player to fight back against the enemies and defend themselves.